-Hello there!
+Hello hello!
 My name is Jonny Mayer, and I am originally from the great Kansas City, MO - with emphasis on the Missouri side.
 I kept college semi-local, and graduated from the University of Missouri with a BSBA in Finance and Real Estate in just three years, instead of the usual

 four.
 During that time, I was the Secretary for the Trulaske College of Business Student Council, I tutored Statistics and Economics, and I was both the Social Chair and Kansas City Rush Chair for my fraternity.

 Life comes at you fast though.
-In what seems like overnight, I went from being “funemployed” the summer between the first and second year of my MBA, to packing up a U-Haul, and moving to Denver, Colorado.
+In what seems like overnight, I went from being “funemployed” the summer between the first and second year of my MBA, to packing up a U-Haul, and moving to Denver, CO.
 To me, the decision was easy.
 Others may not have agreed, but I knew what I was doing was right for me.
 I needed a new perspective on life before I went full-blown stir crazy.

 I was ready to put my education on hold, and start gaining experience in the real world.
 I was able to find work at two incredible startups (Thanx & FareHarbor) in Denver, CO.
 In my downtime, I turned my passion for writing into a book titled Three Little Words (available on Amazon).
 After that, I continued my trek west and landed in sunny Los Angeles, CA. Since being here, I have worked at two remarkable, future-focused ad agencies (Phenomenon & McKinney), and I continue to look forward to what's to come.

 While there are days I wish I was complacent, those days are few and far between.
 There’s no blueprint for life.
 We have people that raised us to look up to for guidance, but you and you only should be in charge of your own destiny.
 Life does not have to be gloomy.
 If Three Little Words (or Do What's You overall), convinces one person to change their lifestyle for the better, then I will feel incredibly accomplished.
 I'm finding my why - I hope others are doing the same!

 I, myself, still have no idea what I want to do in life, but I choose to live with the view that I am evolving, and changing as a person every day.
 Question everything around you, and always be making sure that you are doing what you love.
 This quote is in the book as well, but live so that death has nothing to steal from you.
 It takes all of its power away.